Taylor Swift plans to re-record old music after original masters sold to Scooter Braun

 Breaking News Emails

-Taylor Swift fans are burning red with excitement after the singer confirmed her intentions to record new versions of her past hits after the original master recordings were sold to talent manager Scooter Braun, who she's publicly accused bullying her.
+Taylor Swift fans are burning red with excitement after the singer confirmed her intention to record new versions of her past hits after the original master recordings were sold to talent manager Scooter Braun, who she's publicly accused of bullying her.

 The 10-time Grammy winner told CBS Sunday Morning that she "absolutely" intends to regain control of her music catalog by re-recording songs she wrote while under contract with her former label, Big Machine Records.